wely/azure-api-management-devops-resource-kit/getting-started/architecture01.md

 ## Step 1) This illustrates an API developer using VS Code to develop the backend apis.

+### a) Azure Repos to store the backend apis
-a) In this example the backend api is developed with .NET Core and Azure Functions.
+In this example the backend api is developed with .NET Core and Azure Functions.
 Nothing fancy, just a plain "Hello function" as the backend api. **You can actually use any of your preferred platform**.
 The apis are stored in git repository, in this example it's on Azure Repos.

 ![title](images/azure-repos-for-backend-api.png)

-b) The CI (Continuous Integration)
+### b) The CI (Continuous Integration)

 This part is done in Pipelines menu in Azure Pipelines.

 As soon as there's any new commit to the Azure Repos (Backend API Code), it will automatically trigger a build which eventually compile the .NET Core app and place the artifact the drop folder.
 To simplify the experience, you can choose the classic (UI) editor and enter "function", choose "Azure Function for .NET" as the job template, as can be seen from the diagram: